bylaye/StarSystem/README.md

-# StarSystem
+# Star System

-Start System Simulation
+The project is to create a model of a star system.